parth1618/fastapi-boilerplate/SETUP.md

 # FastAPI Boilerplate - Complete Setup Guide

-This comprehensive guide will walk you through setting up the FastAPI boilerplate from scratch to a fully functional development environment.
+This comprehensive guide will walk you through setting up the FastAPI Boilerplate from scratch to a fully functional development environment.

 ---